 Providing employees with the ability to supervise the progress of their requests significantly reduces the number of frustrated follow-up emails, phone calls and in-person visits to HR, further cutting HR’s administrative workload.

-Advantages of a Service Management Approach
+Advantages of an HR Service Management Approach

 Service management starts with the roll-out of a web-based HR portal where employees can find HR information and request HR services.
-Ideally, employees can access this portal on their work PCs, home computers, laptops and their smartphones and tablets.
+Ideally, employees can access this portal on their work PCs, home computers, laptops, and their smartphones and tablets.

 This lets them take control of their basic HR needs—such as benefits enrollment or status change updates.
 Employees simply choose the actual services they need from a service catalog or search for information in the portal’s knowledge base.